williamstein/2013-308/README.md

 - Lecture 20 was a midterm
 - [Lecture 21 (May 17, 2013) - Fields](http://youtu.be/ofKnkDpqkaE)
 - [Lecture 22 (May 20, 2013) - Vector Spaces](http://youtu.be/di_YhxQltIE)
+- [Lecture 23 (May 22, 2013) - span, basis, independence](http://youtu.be/vGfQRrc37U0)  -- audio is useful; video useless.

 # WebAssign